 Timeshare exit companies have discovered new methods to get owners out of their timeshares now.
 Most of the legitimate timeshare exit companies have worked in the industry for a long time and know how each timeshare resort developer works.
 They leverage this experience, and sometimes their connections, to get you out.
 Simple as that.

 Lawyers still play a role as well.
 A timeshare exit company that does not work with lawyers to get your timeshare cancelled is likely a scam.
 Lawyers give the timeshare exit company further leverage to use against your timeshare developer.

 Scams are everywhere in the timeshare industry.
 That’s why we here at TimeshareExitCompanies.com only recommend working with timeshare exit companies that offer an escrow payment option.
-With escrow, you pay an escrow account up-front, but the timeshare exit company does not get paid from the escrow account until AFTER your timeshare has been cancelled.
+With escrow, you pay an escrow account up-front, but the timeshare exit company does not get paid in full from the escrow account until AFTER your timeshare has been cancelled.

 If you still have questions about how to get out of your timeshare, initiate live chat in the bottom right hand corner of the screen or submit a contact form.